act-rules/act-rules.github.io/pages/glossary/large-scale-text.md

 **Exception**:
-If the text nodes contain Unicode characters in the 4E00–9FFF range, these characters are:
+If the text nodes contain Unicode characters in the 4E00–9FFF range ([CJK Unified Ideographs](https://unicode.org/charts/PDF/U4E00.pdf)), these characters are:

 - at least 22 [points][], or
 - at least 18 [points][] and a [computed][] [font weight][] CSS property of 700 or higher.